Home

 Shorting Oil When Dollar Rises

 The price of oil is seen as a hedge against a falling dollar.
-If the dollar falls, oil should rise (or vice versa).
-What happens next day if they go in tandem?
+If the dollar falls, the oil price should rise (or vice versa).
+What happens the next day if they go in tandem?
+Let’s test an oil and dollar trading strategy.

 - If the dollar rises more than 0.25% (using UUP as a proxy) from yesterday’s close until today’s, and USO also rises 0.25%, go short USO at the close and exit on the close next day.

 This is all there is to it.
-Here is the results from January 2007 until present:
+Here are the results from January 2007 until the present:

 And here is the equity curve: